 7. To add additional service codes, click Insured Billing .

 8. To edit a billing item, click it and make the required changes.

 9. To delete a billing item, click it and click the trash can icon in the top-right corner.

 9. Sign your encounter.

 If your default billing status is Ready to Submit and there are no errors with the bill, the claim is submitted to MDBilling and the claim status updates to Submitted.

 If there is any missing information in your bill (such as a diagnosis or a billing practitioner), or the patient's health card number is invalid, and your default billing status is:

 Draft - an error appears and the encounter is not signed.
 Fix the issue and attempt to sign the encounter again.

 Ready to Submit - the encounter is signed but the bill is not submitted to MDBilling.
 The status of the claim is Attention Required and the individual bill items have a status of Invalid.
 Fix the issue.
 Once there are no errors, change the claim status back to Ready to Submit so the claim can be submitted to MDBilling.

-📌 Note: The billing items do not appear in the Insured Billing for this patient or the Billing dashboard until you sign the encounter.
+📌 Note: The billing items do not appear under Insured Billing for the patient or the CHR Billing dashboard until you sign the encounter.